chumaky/datero-docs/docs/connectors/sqlite.md

 ### Docker image
 Unfortunately, there is no official SQLite docker image is available.
-But if you still prefer to use docker image instead of installing `sqlite` utility on your machine, you can use [this](https://hub.docker.com/r/keinos/sqlite3) image.
+But if you still prefer to use docker image instead of installing `sqlite` utility on your machine, you can use [sqlite3 :octicons-tab-external-16:](https://hub.docker.com/r/keinos/sqlite3){: target="_blank" rel="noopener noreferrer" } image.

 Its usage is pretty straightforward and well described in a project's readme file.
 You have to mount the local folder to some folder inside the container.